Sican culture: Crafts and technology

 Metallurgy is one of the Sican's greatest legacies, lasting nearly 600 years at Batán Grande (Shimada and Merkel 1991, p.
 83).
 Some Middle Sican workshops showed multicraft production and it is likely the crafts competed for resources, such as fuel for kilns.
 Middle- and high-status burials both contained the black ceramics, while only the social elite had access to the precious metal object; therefore, metalworking probably was given production preference by the elites (Goldsmith and Shimada 2007, p.
 47).
+Among Sicán metalwork, artisans produced elaborately decorated silver drinking vessels, including beakers, using advanced hammering and repoussé techniques; these objects were closely associated with elite ritual practices.
 The greatness of Middle Sican metallurgy was the large-scale smelting and diverse use of arsenical copper, which was more ductile and corrosion-resistant than pure copper.
 The great amounts of smelting and/or metalworking sites found in the Lambayeque region point to the convergence of major factors to allow such an occurrence: accessible ore deposits, extensive forests for hardwood to make charcoal, pottery making tradition using efficient kilns, gold working tradition that formed the basis for later metalworking technology, and a demand for goods by the elites (Shimada, Goldstein, Wagner, Bezur 2007, p.
 339).
 The large number of smelting sites also point to the amount of labor required by using their method.
 In modern standards, their copper-alloy smelting was inefficient, which could have led to the high number of workshops with multiple furnaces (Shimada and Merkel 1991, p.
 85).